jhrcook/fly-fishing-diary/content/posts/2024-04-27/index.md

 An older gentleman, he showed me a photo of the first trout he caught in Jamaica pond (I think he said in the 80's) and told me about how he loves fishing for stripped bass at the mouth of the Charles nowadays.
 I told him what I'd been up to for the day and where I normally like to go.
 He asked to see my fly rod and showed me a photo of his daughter who now lives in Santa Monica.
-I don't think he was as interested in talking about fishing as he was interested in talking to someone else who fishes.
+I don't think he was as interested in talking about fishing as he was interested in talking to a fellow fisherman.
 After a few minutes, we said goodbye, shook hands, and I continued on my walk.

 As I passed the little park at the corner of my street, I decided to stop and read for awhile on one of the benches overlooking the tulip garden.
 I read as the kids played in the jungle gym and the parents conferenced about the kids playing in the jungle gym.
 It was pleasant.
-It fulfilled the romantic vision I have of how I want to spend my days: out, slow, reading, reflecting.
+It fulfilled the romantic vision I have of how I want to spend my days: outside, slow, reading, reflecting.

 I only stayed for a few minutes, but as I was leaving I looked back at the tulips and recalled the following from Doerr that I had read on my journey up to Concord a few hours ago: